Dara Sakor

-Dara Sakor (តារាសាគរ; 七星海 (Qīxīnghǎi)) is a special economic zone in Cambodia.
+Dara Sakor (តារាសាគរ; 七星海 (Qīxīnghǎi, Seven Star Ocean)) is a special economic zone in Cambodia.
 The zone encompasses 139 mi2 carved out of Botum Sakor National Park, along the coastline of Koh Kong province, encompassing nearly 20% of Cambodia's coastline.
 In 2007, the Chinese government adopted it as a Belt and Road Initiative project, underwriting a bond.
 In 2008, the Cambodian government granted Chinese-owned Union Development Group (UDG), a subsidiary of Wanlong Group based in Tianjin, a 99-year lease to operate the zone, which includes a investment to build the Dara Sakor International Airport, a deep water port, an industrial zone, and resort facilities.
-Dara Sakor's developments have courted significant scrutiny for corruption, potential use by the Chinese military, land disputes, and illicit operations, including human trafficking and cyber scamming.
+Dara Sakor's developments have courted significant scrutiny for corruption, potential use by the Chinese military, land disputes, and illicit operations, including human trafficking and cyber scamming (see Scam centers in Cambodia).

 Ownership

 Union Development Group (UDG) is the principal developer of Dara Sakor.
 UDG is a subsidiary of Tianjin Youlian Development Group Company, a major property developer founded by Li Zhiqiang.
 A major development partner is Zhengheng Group, owned by Deng Pibing.
 The project's financing sources remain unclear.
 While the American government describes UDG as a Chinese state-owned firm, although the company itself has denied these allegations.